-Guatemala is an appealing country for first-time backpackers as well as seasoned travelers and we’ve fallen in love with it from the first time we set foot on its soil.
+Guatemala is an appealing country for first-time backpackers as well as seasoned travelers and we’ve fell in love with it from the first time we set foot on its soil.

 The country has a lot of natural beauty and culture to discover, but there are also a few things to consider before visiting this Central American destination.

 Every country is different and the same counts for this beautiful little gem.
 The land and its inhabitants have a turbulent and violent history which had a tremendous effect on the way the Guatemalans live today.
 That’s why you should know these interesting facts about Guatemala before visiting.

 These facts will show you the good, the bad and the ugly.

 This article is not intended to scare you or to make you not want to visit the country.
 On the contrary, we encourage you to go!
 It is a gorgeous destination with lovely inhabitants.
 Being informed about Guatemala can only make you appreciate it more when you actually explore it.

 You can drive like a mad man as long as the lord is with you

 Some drivers will give you the idea that they are completely bananas!
 More then once we were on a bus, in a cab or even in a tuc-tuc where the chauffeur ignored happily every traffic rule ever written.

 While speeding through some very nasty turns, you can see a golden cross with a motion-sick Jesus sweeping heavily from right to left.
 Who needs road etiquette when you are protected by the lord?

 It is the home to many Mayan ruins